hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: January 07, Saturday

+**Today's Progress**: Tried to connect the Items to the state so that their presentation reflects the current state (e.g. the turn blue when the state says they are selected).
+Fighing with the `getSelection` selector exported by `yourchoice-redux`.
+I can manually read the state and it's correct but with the selector, the array of selected elements is always empty.
+Tried to `yarn link` the `yourchoice-redux` module to make debugging easier.
+Webpack Hot Module Replacement doesn't seem to like that.
+Source Maps aren't working  either.

+**Thoughts**: Pretty frustrating that this small piece of code is causing that much trouble.
+Something with the `bindToSelection` is not working as intended.
+Maybe it's even a bug in `yourchoice-redux` (though I doubt it).

+**Link(s) to work**: _No link today_

 ### Day 3: January 05, Thursday

 **Today's Progress**: Connected the React components to the Redux store to be able to dispatch actions based on user interactions (click, cmd+click, shift+click).
 Found a weird problem in the end when trying to use an exported selector from `yourchoice-redux` to get the array of currently selected items.